Overview

 Careers & Industry Outlook

-From the shrublands of Wyoming to the wetlands and grasslands of states like Florida, there are more than 700 million acres of rangelands in the U.S., according to the Forest Service.
-With the wide variety of rangelands across the map, including deserts, woodlands, and tundras, rangeland managers and ecologists hold several job titles in the public and private sectors.
+From the shrub-lands of Wyoming to the wetlands and grasslands of states like Florida, there are more than 700 million acres of rangelands in the U.S., according to the Forest Service.
+With the wide variety of rangelands from deserts, woodlands, and tundra, rangeland managers and ecologists hold several job titles in the public and private sectors.

 Industry Projections